Rooted in Justice 2024-2025

 USE OF FUNDS

-Rooted in Justice funding must be used for project support of youth led, urban greening, social justice work and associated general operating expenses.
+Rooted in Justice funding must be used for project support of existing youth led, urban greening, social justice work and associated general operating expenses.
 Operating expenses can include anything from program costs like staff salaries and youth stipends to organizational sustainability needs like major equipment purchases and leadership/staff training.
 If your organization’s entire mission is youth led, urban greening, social justice work, the Rooted in Justice grant can be general support.

 • Fund an entrepreneurial endeavor;